The Basilica

 In addition to being a place for prayer and celebration of Catholic worship, Notre-Dame is also a place for important national events like state funerals.

-It was raised to the rank of minor basilica by Pope John Paul II in 1982 and designated a National Historic Site of Canada in 1989.
+In 1982, Notre-Dame, at the time being a cathedral, was raised to the rank of minor basilica by Pope John Paul II and designated a National Historic Site of Canada in 1989.
 Its religious, historical and artistic importance makes it a treasure of Quebec’s heritage and one of the most visited sites in Montréal.

 Chomedey de Maisonneuve has a statue in his honour at Place d'Armes, opposite the Basilica, inaugurated in 1895.
 Jeanne Mance was only recognized as a co-founder of Montréal in 2012, on equal standing with her male counterpart.